Myoschen/social-media-app/README.md

 # Social Media

+`In Progress`

-> Build a Social Media APP with React, Firebase, Chakra UI.
+Build a Social Media APP with React, Firebase, Chakra UI.

+## Todo

+- [ ] add landing page.
+- [ ] fix firebase database and storage rules.
+- [ ] redesign the overall style of the website.

 ## Reference